 You and your helper should sign 4 copies of the employment contract; one copy will be held by you, one by your helper, one is for the helper’s embassy and the other one for the department of immigration.

 If your helper’s existing contract expires within 30 days, either you or your employee can visit the POLO- Philippine Overseas Labour Office and apply for the notarization.
 This costs HK$476 which includes Overseas Workers Welfare Administration membership, Philippine Consulate General fee and verification fee.
 The following documents are required for the process:

 Generally, it takes 6 working days for contract notarization.
 Once it is approved, you can collect the notarized contract by submitting the receipt issued by the POLO.
 Your helper can apply for her visa after this procedure.

-Your domestic helper will be required to complete the ID 998A form while you will need to fill up the ID 998B form of the Immigration department.
+Your domestic helper will be required to complete the ID 998A form while you will need to fill up the ID 998B form from the Immigration department.
 Your domestic helper should submit the following documents along with the above-mentioned forms:

 You can learn about the status of your domestic helper’s visa application online or call support for the same.
 You might be required to attend an interview with the immigration department after which you will be notified about the application via letter.
-If the application is successful, the helper should bring the letter and her travel document to the Foreign domestic helpers’ section for collecting the visa label.
+If the application is successful, the helper should bring the letter and her travel document to the Foreign Domestic Helpers section to collect the visa label.
 The visa fee should be paid to the HKSAR government.